 LinkedIn continues to be a critical component of marketing for business lawyers and most employees in the workforce-whether it is marketing yourself (which is really the primary part of the LinkedIn Empire) or marketing your practice.
+If you google yourself, LinkedIn will be no less than the 4th position in the search results as a result of LinkedIn's robust search engine optimization.
 Every non-retired adult should have a LinkedIn profile.
 Every law firm should have a LinkedIn page.
 You should make sure your profile paints the proper picture of you.
 Join the right groups (alumni associations, trade groups, areas of interest, etc.).
 Build a connections library.
-Doublecheck your settings for privacy and visibility.
+Double-check your settings for privacy and visibility.
 LinkedIn is now owned by Microsoft, and you can expect some sort of integration into Microsoft's primary product line (Windows, Internet Explorer and Office products).
 When someone is checking you out online, many end-users prefer the data that a LinkedIn profile provides over the glossy, carefully crafted biography you present on your own website.
 Because LinkedIn is such a powerfully optimized site, your profile will often be at the top of a search for you or your business.
 A poorly crafted LinkedIn page can easily lead to a loss of business-or an increase if you do a good job with it.

 Most experts will tell you the same thing about LinkedIn-that most professionals continue to underutilize the power its information provides.
 The site gleans key information on your contacts and shoots it to you in a variety of e-mails (perhaps more than you'd like, but interesting enough to avoid unsubscribing).
 It is a core competitive intelligence tool.
 And if you are a lawyer with a business-to-business practice, it is probably far and away the social media outlet of choice for your law firm.
 For a consumer-based practice, LinkedIn is not going to bring you your "typical" new client.
-It may bring you a bettereducated consumer, someone in the B-to-B space or a lawyer-to-lawyer referral, but not so much a new client sought through marketing or advertising strategies.
+It may bring you a better-educated consumer, someone in the B-to-B space or a lawyer-to-lawyer referral, but not so much a new client sought through marketing or advertising strategies.